-Gwen has returned to Vermont to join the VT UCF team as the Volunteer Coordinator.
-She completed her undergraduate degree in Natural Resources at UVM.
+Gwen returend to Vermont to join the VT UCF team as the Education and Outreach Coordinator in May 2015 She completed her undergraduate degree in Natural Resources at UVM.
 Since then, Gwen has worked throughout New England in the field as a researcher and in communities as an educator.
 She is passionate about helping connect people to the important natural resources all around us, whether it's an urban park or rural landscape.
-She was most recently the Stewardship & Education Manager at the Lowell Parks & Conservation Trust, an urban land trust located in Massachusetts.
+She was previously the Stewardship & Education Manager at the Lowell Parks & Conservation Trust, an urban land trust located in Massachusetts.

 Technical Assistance Coordinator

 Joanne joined the UCF team in the spring of 2017 as the project coordinator for the rural roads portion of the burgeoning Resilient Right-of-Ways project, a state-led initiative focused on working with towns planning for smart vegetation management in and along their roads.
 Already a writer, scientist and forester-in-training with the Vermont Department of Forests, Parks and Recreation, Joanne will create new outreach material about tree and forest management along rural roads, particularly as it pertains to water quality in nearby streams, rivers and lakes.
 She will also work with 10 communities in the Lake Champlain Basin to identify their ecological, cultural, and financial values surrounding road maintenance.
 Joanne holds a B.Scs. in geology and architecture from McGill University and is a 2015 graduate of the Field Naturalist and Ecological Planning M.Sc. program at the University of Vermont.
 If she’s not identifying trees beside a roadside ditch, find her enjoying the quaint life of downtown Montpelier or playing fiddle for contra dances around New England.